After the U.S.S. Maine mysteriously exploded off the coast of Cuba in February 1898, the United States demanded that Spain grant independence to Cuba.

 Despite these men, most Tennesseans did not see action during the war.
 The First Tennessee was mustered out in November of that year, the last Tennessee unit to leave the service.
 It was also the most decorated of all state volunteer regiments.

-For more information about the war, click here.
+For more information about the war, click here and here.

 - Photograph of the American battleship, the U.S.S.
 Maine.
 This photograph was taken in 1897, a year before the ship exploded in Havana harbor.
 Library of Congress.